Mandalay University of Foreign Languages

 The university is located on the 62nd Street, between 22nd and 23rd Streets, Aungmyethazan Township, Mandalay.
-Totally over 1600 students from Upper Myanmar and foreign countries are studied various languages in this university.
+A total of over 1,600 students from Upper Myanmar and foreign countries study various languages at this university.
 The university is one of the two language universities in Myanmar alongside Yangon University of Foreign Languages.

+Majors

+The university offers Master of Arts program, full-time four-year bachelor's degree programs run by Ministry of Education, and part-time diploma programs (Diploma in English and Post graduate Diploma in English Program run by Centre of Human Resource) in the study of several Asian and European languages.

 Languages that are currently studied at this university are: